Kekkodf/pypantera/README.md

 [^4]: [On a Utilitarian Approach to Privacy Preserving Text Generation](https://aclanthology.org/2021.privatenlp-1.2) (Xu et al., In Proceedings of the Third Workshop on Privacy in Natural Language Processing, 2021)

+[^5]: [A Customized Text Sanitization Mechanism with Differential Privacy](https://aclanthology.org/2023.findings-acl.355) (Chen et al., In Findings of the Association for Computational Linguistics, 2023)

+[^6]: [Differential Privacy for Text Analytics via Natural Text Sanitization](https://aclanthology.org/2021.findings-acl.337) (Yue et al., In Findings of the Association for Computational Linguistics, 2021)

+[^7]: [TEM: High Utility Metric Differential Privacy on Text]() (Carvalho et al., In Proceedings of the 2023 SIAM International Conference on Data Mining, 2023)